-Every homemade salad dressing that I’ve made taste 1000 times better than anything I’ve ever brought from the grocery store.
+Every homemade salad dressing I’ve made tastes 1000 times better than anything I’ve ever brought from the grocery store.

-- When you begin making the switch to cooking from scratch you can save money on your grocery budget by getting multiple uses on your ingredients.
+- When you begin switching to cooking from scratch, you can save money on your grocery budget by getting multiple uses for your ingredients.

 A bag of potatoes can be used for mashed potatoes, baked potatoes, hash browns, soups, or fried potatoes (and you know the exact ingredients)…potatoes.

-A bag of frozen french fries are loaded with tons of ingredients and can only be used for french fries.
+A bag of frozen french fries is loaded with tons of ingredients and can only be used for fries.

-You will enjoy learning about cooking from scratch when you are able to share tips and recipes with people who have a similar perspective when it comes to preparing meals.
+You will enjoy learning about cooking from scratch when you can share tips and recipes with people with a similar perspective on preparing meals.

-But there are tons of homemaker cooks just like you, who could talk about sourdough and free range chicken all day long.
+But many homemaker cooks like you could talk about sourdough and free-range chicken all day.